What's The Rush? Move NCAA Football To Spring

 If colleges have created a safe environment for the people willing to participate and have proven to be able to effectively support and test them, then the next step is figuring out the logistics of the season.
 First off, when do teams even start playing?

 There should be at least two “Failsafe” dates which can be used as the target for opening day.
 The 2020 season is supposed to kick off in earnest on September 3rd.
 Considering that in a perfect world teams are giving themselves a full month of camp before the season begins, we should reflect that in our scheduling.
-For no reason beyond convenience, lets put the earliest date to play week 1 on March 13th.
+For no reason beyond convenience, let's put the earliest date to play week 1 on March 13th.
 This gives programs some leeway as to bringing kids back onto campus during the first two months of the year, monitoring virus levels during this time as a school, and testing their safety measures.

 It is likely however that this will prove to be too rushed.
 Things will go wrong, numbers will flex and just as we’ve seen in the pros, programs will have to either drop out or disband activity as players and staff continue to test positive.
 That’s why a backup date is needed.
-Let’s make it April 17th.
+Let’s make it on April 17th.
 If this proves to not be feasible, then the season will be scrapped on a conference-by-conference level.

 Why conference-by-conference?
 Because the NCAA doesn’t seem to be up for the task to properly oversee each conference, and if there is going to be any football, it will (or should) be within conference only.
-Although limiting play to within a conference doesn’t help all teams, (West Virginia, this is why you shouldn’t play in the Big 12) It does make it easier to keep tabs on the regional levels of COVID-19 and would help mitigate the risk of the nightmare scenario, an outbreak between two teams.
+Although limiting play to within a conference doesn’t help all teams, (West Virginia, this is why you shouldn’t play in the Big 12) It does make it easier to keep tabs on the regional levels of COVID-19 and would help mitigate the risk of the nightmare scenario, a full-blown outbreak between two teams.
 Keeping travel to a minimum is such an important part of bringing football back that I would extend limitations to the postseason as well.

 There would not be 40-plus bowl games this season.
 In fact, there will not be any bowl games this season.
-The best team in the nation would be decided the old fashioned way, with the AP & Coaches Polls.
+The best team in the nation would be decided the old-fashioned way, with the AP & Coaches Polls.
 Yeah, I hate them too (but thanks for my 1990 Georgia Tech Championship!).

 Abandoning the playoff after yearning for it for so long seems wrong, but like a lot of things when it comes to this virus, you are just going to have to get over it.
 As for conference championships, that is a tougher issue.
 I personally don’t think they should be held, but on a purely competitive level, this would cause even more chaos while trying to decide the final polls.
 Having Co-Champions should be good enough, but again, if conferences could prove they could play one more game safely, then, by all means, crown a conference champion.
 Best record hosts.